Francis Putnam Burns

 A Burns piano was reportedly the first piano in California.
-According to an 1884 article in the Santa Cruz Daily Surf: "It was made in Albany, NY by E P Burns [sic] and brought around cape Horn in the fall of 1849 by Capt Wilson, and was put together on the schooner where its delightful strains helped to vary the monotony of the long voyage.
+According to an 1884 article in the Santa Cruz Daily Surf: "It was made in Albany by E P Burns [sic] and brought around Cape Horn in the fall of 1849 by Capt Wilson, and was put together on the schooner where its delightful strains helped to vary the monotony of the long voyage.
 It was regarded as a great curiosity when it arrived in San Francisco and crowds flocked to see the instrument and listen to its melody."